Query Logic.

 - This is the primary database-level filter

-2. HEAD TOLERANCE CHECK (5% tolerance)
+2. HEAD TOLERANCE CHECK (CanHandleOperatingConditions)

-- Uses interpolated operating point for accuracy
+- Uses interpolated operating point at required flow

 3. PERFORMANCE CURVE INTERPOLATION

-- Calculates exact operating point on pump curve
+- Calculates exact operating point on pump curve (polynomial or linear)

-- Provides accurate head, efficiency, and power values
+- Provides accurate head, efficiency, and power values for match scoring

 4. MATCH SCORE RANKING